CAMANEM/EmbeddedCar/README.md

 xz-utils debianutils iputils-ping python3-git python3-jinja2 python3-subunit
 zstd liblz4-tool file locales libacl1
 ```
+Or you can use the `yocto_setup_and_test.sh` in the main directory to automatically the basic dependencies for this Yocto project.

 Refer to the [official Yocto documentation](https://docs.yoctoproject.org/current/brief-yoctoprojectqs/index.html#packages) for more details and supported operating systems.